zsparal/api-documentation/source/reference/v1/subscriptions-api/create-subscription.rst

        .. type:: string
           :required: true

-     - A description unique per subscription .
-This will be included in the payment description along with the charge date.
+     - A description unique per subscription.
+This will be included in the payment description.

    * - ``method``